tpatterson1996/lcc-metadata-manual/record/main.md

 # Main

-The **Main **tab allows for the creation of primary metadata from scratch. \(i.e. Creating a record that doesn’t need to be imported from somewhere else\)
+The **Main **tab allows for the creation or editing of primary metadata from scratch. \(i.e. Creating a record that doesn’t need to be imported from somewhere else\)

 * **Record ID **and **Title **will be auto-filled, but can be edited.